 - Discuss in depth the preliminary findings and experimental results related to the awarded grants and state of GoodAI’s Badger architecture

 - Share perspectives on several areas of focus:

 - Optimization in Modular Systems; Learned Optimizers

 Where and when?

 July 26 – 30, 2021

-Same as last year, we plan to hold the seminar in a hybrid form: online and at the GoodAI headquarters in Prague – The Oranžérie (or online-only, if COVID situation doesn’t permit travel).
+As previously, we held the seminar in a hybrid form: online and at the GoodAI headquarters in Prague – The Oranžérie.

-The seminar will take an interdisciplinary approach drawing on the fields of: meta-learning, artificial life, network science, dynamical systems, complexity science, collective computation, social intelligence, creativity and communication, and more.
+The seminar featured focused group discussions, and took an interdisciplinary approach drawing on the fields of: meta-learning, artificial life, network science, dynamical systems, complexity science, collective computation, social intelligence, creativity and communication, and more.
 The idea for this seminar came from the type of questions we’re solving while working on our Badger Architecture.

 Code of conduct for the seminar

 All attendees and speakers must abide by GoodAI’s Code of Conduct during the seminar.